valory-xyz/open-autonomy/docs/price_estimation.md

 and we say that the consensus is reached when one estimate reaches `ceil((2n + 1) / 3)` of the total voting power committed on the temporary blockchain.
 Once the consensus on an estimate has been reached, a multi-signature transaction with `ceil((2n + 1) / 3)` of the participants' signature is settled on the Ethereum chain (in the POC this is the hardhat node).

 Alongside the finite-state machine behaviour, the AEAs runs an ABCI application instance which receives all the updates from the underlying Tendermint network.

-## Periods and phases
+## Periods and rounds

-We call _period_ a sequence of phases that lead to the consensus over an estimate.
-A _phase_ might just be a stage in the consensus (e.g. waiting that a sufficient number of participants commit their observations to the temporary tendermint blockchain), or a voting round (e.g. waiting that at least one estimate has reached `ceil((2n + 1) / 3)` of the votes).
+We call _period_ a sequence of rounds that lead to the consensus over an estimate.
+A _round_ might just be a stage in the consensus (e.g. waiting that a sufficient number of participants commit their observations to the temporary tendermint blockchain), or a voting round (e.g. waiting that at least one estimate has reached `ceil((2n + 1) / 3)` of the votes).

+!!!warning

+    The content of this section needs updating.

 The POC has the following rounds:

 - Tendermint healthcheck behaviour: the agents check whether their corresponding Tendermint node is running.

 - Registration round: the application accepts registrations from AEAs to join the period, up to a configured maximum number of participants (in the demo, this limit is 4);
-    once this threshold is hit ("registration threshold"), the round goes to the _deploy-safe_ phase.
+  once this threshold is hit ("registration threshold"), the round goes to the _deploy-safe_ round.

 - Randomness startup round: some randomness is retrieved to be used in a keeper agent selection.
 In particular, agents individually request the latest random number from [DRAND](https://drand.love), establish consensus on it and then use it as a seed for computations requiring randomness (e.g. keeper selection).

 - Select keeper A startup phase: the agents agree on a new keeper that will be in charge of sending deploying the multisig wallet and settling transactions.

 - Deploy safe round:
   a designated sender among the participants of the current period deploys a
   <a href="https://gnosis-safe.io/">Gnosis Safe contract</a>
-   with all the participants as owners and with `ceil((2n + 1) / 3)` as threshold.
+  with all the participants as owners and with `ceil((2n + 1) / 3)` as
+  threshold.
 If the safe deployment has not been completed after some time, a new keeper will be selected and the safe deployment will be re-run.

 - Validate safe round: all agents validate the previous deployment to ensure that the correct contract with the correct settings has been deployed.
-If the safe deployment could not be verified, the process will start again from the registration phase.
+If the safe deployment could not be verified, the process will start again from the registration round.

 - Deploy oracle round: the designated sender deploys a <a href="https://github.com/valory-xyz/contracts-oracle/blob/main/contracts/VerySimpleOffchainAggregator.sol">VerySimpleOffchainAggregator contract</a> owned by the Gnosis Safe contract, so a threshold of participants (as defined on the Safe) will have to sign every time the oracle needs to be updated.
 If the oracle deployment times-out without success, a new keeper will be selected and the oracle deployment will be re-run.

 - Validate oracle round: all agents verify that the Oracle contract has been deployed using the expected settings.
-If that's not the case, agents will restart the process from the registration phase.
+If that's not the case, agents will restart the process from the registration round.

 - Randomness round: some randomness is retrieved to be used in a keeper agent selection.
 In particular, agents individually request the latest random number from [DRAND](https://drand.love), establish consensus on it and then use it as a seed for computations requiring randomness (e.g. keeper selection).

 - Select keeper A round: the agents agree on a new keeper that will be in charge of sending deploying the multisig wallet and settling transactions.

 - Collect observation round: the application accepts observations, only one per agent, of the target quantity to estimate from only the AEAs that joined this round.
-Once 2/3 of the participants have submitted their observations, and the list of observations are replicated among the different ABCI application instances, the period goes to the next phase.
+Once 2/3 of the participants have submitted their observations, and the list of observations are replicated among the different ABCI application instances, the period goes to the next round.

 - Estimate consensus round: the application waits for votes on estimates.
 The participants are supposed to run the same script to aggregate the set of observations.
-    Once the same estimate receives a number of votes greater or equal than 2/3 of the total voting power, the consensus is reached and the period moves to the next phase.
+  Once the same estimate receives a number of votes greater or equal than 2/3 of the total voting power, the consensus is reached and the period moves to the next round.

-- Tx-Hash round: a designated sender composes the Safe transaction and puts it on the temporary Tendermint-based chain (TODO: let participants to vote for transactions).
+- Tx-Hash round: a designated sender composes the Safe transaction and puts it on the temporary Tendermint-based chain (TODO: let participants vote for transactions).

 - Collect signature round: the participants send their own signature for the Safe transaction.
-As soon as 2/3 of the signature have been committed to the temporary blockchain, the period goes to the next phase.
+As soon as 2/3 of the signature have been committed to the temporary blockchain, the period goes to the next round.

-- Finalization phase: the designated sender adds the set of signatures to the transaction and submits it through the Safe contract.
+- Finalization round: the designated sender adds the set of signatures to the transaction and submits it through the Safe contract.

 - Transaction validation round: the agents validate the transaction has been send and is now part of a block.
-If the transaction could not be verified, a new keeper will be selected and the previous phase will be re-run.
+If the transaction could not be verified, a new keeper will be selected and the previous round will be re-run.

 - Consensus reached: This is the final state of the period.
     At this point, each AEA has a local copy of the estimate, replicated by the Tendermint network, and submitted on the Ethereum chain via the Safe transaction.
-After this stage, the agents transition to the randomness phase and continue iterating through the collect-estimate-update loop.
+After this stage, the agents transition to the randomness round and continue iterating through the collect-estimate-update loop.

 A full diagram can be found [here](poc-diagram.md)